udacity/create-your-own-adventure/english/shotgun/shotgun.md

 Suddenly the brain matter starts to disintegrate the wall.
 You see sunlight peeking through.
 After a while the wall is gone and you are free.
+You find you are on an island surrounded by a sea of hot chocolate.